 Step 5, Probe: a hazy grey cloud of possible states with a single warm shaft of light cutting through and sharpening just one region into focus, reducing only the uncertainty that changes the next action.

-You act when the cloud is sharp enough to justify the move, or when waiting has become more dangerous than acting.
-In medicine that is often, because certainty is usually unavailable, unnecessary, or too slow to be safe.
-Then the action becomes information.
-The wheeze that breaks with a bronchodilator.
-The pressure that comes up with fluids.
-The pain that worsens through a reassuring workup.
-The patient who returns worse after a plausible discharge.
+You act when the model is good enough to justify the move, or when waiting has become more dangerous than acting, which in medicine is often, because certainty is usually unavailable, unnecessary, or too slow to be safe.
+But notice that the probe already changed things.
+When the ultrasound shows wet lungs, the model shifts toward heart failure before you have given a single drug.
+Every move you make, to learn or to treat, sends a signal back.
+The oxygen that climbs after diuresis.
+The pressure that does not budge after fluids.
+The patient who looks worse an hour after a plausible plan.
 Each is the world answering.
-Response is evidence.
-Trajectory is evidence.
-Failure to follow the expected course is the loudest evidence of all.
-You compare what the model predicted against what the patient did, and where they diverge, the model is wrong, not the patient.
-Then you update and go again: a sharper picture, a narrower aim, the next probe.
-A closed loop, not a one-time classification.
+You compare what the model predicted against what she actually did, and where they diverge, it is the model that is wrong, not the patient.
+The response is your next observation: you take it in, the model updates, and you go again with a sharper picture, a narrower aim, the next move.
+Probe and act are both moves, and both feed the update.
+That is what makes it a loop, not a one-time classification.

-Step 6, Act and update: a hand performing one deliberate action while a warm wave of response curves back and reshapes the cloud of possible states.
-A closed loop, not an endpoint.
+Step 6, Act: a hand performing one deliberate action while a warm wave of response curves back and reshapes the working model.
+The action changes her actual state and produces the next observation.

 The same loop, run well

 Novice and expert run the same loop.
 What separates them is how well each turn is done.
-The expert holds a wider range of possibilities, so the true state is more often somewhere in the model at all, and a possibility that never enters the model can never be reasoned toward.
-The expert weights it better, by probability and by danger both, keeping a low-odds catastrophe in view because missing it is unaffordable.
+The expert holds a wider range of possibilities, so the true answer is more often somewhere in the model at all, and a possibility that never enters the model can never be reasoned toward.
+The expert weighs them by plausibility and by danger both, keeping a low-odds catastrophe in view because missing it is unaffordable.
 The expert sees disease as a process in time, not a snapshot, and asks what the next hour should look like if the model is right.
-The expert reaches for the cheapest signal that discriminates, not every signal available.
-And the expert keeps a wider set of moves: stabilize, temporize, monitor, escalate, refer, safety-net, watch and wait.
+The expert reaches for the signal most likely to change the plan, not every signal available.
+And the expert keeps a wider set of moves: stabilize, temporize, monitor, escalate, refer, watch and wait.
 No one can choose a move they don't know exists.

 What doctoring is